 Liability for Used Products

-States are split regarding the bases of liability for sellers of used products.
-Some states expressly exclude sales of used products from products liability rules.
-In other states, the general products liability rules apply.
+State laws regarding the bases of liability for sellers of used products are split.
+Some states expressly exclude sales of used products from product liability rules.
+In other states, the general product liability rules apply.

 Defenses to Product Liability

-Other defenses may be based on the plaintiff's own negligence in using a product or on the plaintiff's assumption of the risk associated with the product.
+Other defenses may argue the plaintiff's negligence in using a product caused their injury, or that the plaintiff assumed the risk associated with the product.
 Similar defenses apply in breach of warranty claims.
 In a tortious misrepresentation claim, the primary defense centers on whether a plaintiff's reliance on a seller's statement is justifiable.
-If a plaintiff's reliance is not justified, then the lack of reliance defeats an essential element of the plaintiff's claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help